Last Updated: July 31, 2020

 Does Cobb Travel & Tourism have a message for travelers?

 Travelers to Cobb County – and all destinations – should continue to observe the health recommendations of national and local public health officials, as they plan to travel, when they travel, and when they are visiting any destination.
 Travelers to Cobb should know that Cobb Travel & Tourism is in close contact with regional public health officials and elected officials, as well as with national travel associations, and will actively communicate with visitors if the situation changes.
+Please remember that residents and visitors to Georgia are strongly encouraged to wear face masks.

 Where can I go with urgent questions related to COVID-19?